Time-Dependent Dephasing and Quantum Transport: Introduction

 \section{Introduction}

-Dephasing assisted transport means energy currents enhanced by dephasing \cite{PlenioTransport, Guzik}.
-This implies that the open system dynamics may surpass the correspondent unitary evolution in terms of transport efficiency.
-On the one hand, this defied the notion that, in general, the presence of noise tends to jeopardize the efficiency of tasks performed by quantum systems \cite{super}.
-On the other hand, it helped us to understand energy transport behavior in quantum systems subject to heavily noisy conditions in harsh natural environments, which nonetheless shows an outstanding ability to effectively transfer energy.
-A paradigmatic example is the widely studied Fenna-Mathew-Olson (FMO) complex, a structure present in green sulphur bacteria which channels the energy captured from solar light to a reaction centre \cite{Engel, Caruso, Nonlin, fmo1, Jang, fmo2}.
-As well as this, the comprehension of dephasing assisted transport is of central importance for quantum technologies.
-Indeed, the possibility of exploiting it to achieve improved efficiencies is very appealing from the point of view of practical implementations, principally for quantum technology applications including controlled quantum systems \cite{Schachenmayer, Viciani, Quiroz, exp, Abrantes}.
+Dephasing-assisted transport means currents enhanced by dephasing~\cite{PlenioTransport, Guzik}.
+This implies that open system dynamics may surpass the correspondent unitary evolution in terms of transport efficiency.
+On the one hand, this defied the notion that, in~general, the~presence of noise tends to jeopardize the efficiency of tasks performed by quantum systems~\cite{super}.

+On the other hand, it helped us to understand energy transport behavior in quantum systems subject to heavily noisy conditions in harsh natural environments, which shows an outstanding ability to effectively transfer energy.
+A paradigmatic example is the widely studied Fenna--Mathew--Olson (FMO) complex, a~structure present in green sulphur bacteria that channels the energy captured from solar light to a reaction centre~\cite{Engel, Caruso, Nonlin, fmo1, Jang, fmo2}.
+As well, the~comprehension of dephasing-assisted transport is of central importance for quantum technologies.

+Indeed, the~possibility of exploiting this to achieve improved transport efficiencies is very appealing from the point of view of practical implementations, principally for quantum technology applications including controlled quantum systems, such as disordered organic semiconductors~\cite{Schachenmayer}, networks of fiber-optic resonators~\cite{Viciani}, reconfigurable networks for the simulation of single-particle quantum transport~\cite{Quiroz}, nuclear magnetic resonance systems~\cite{exp}, and~quantum emitters near a graphene sheet under the influence of a magnetic field~\cite{Abrantes}.